 Fighters seeded one to four were arranged in two brackets and were allowed to select any unseeded opponent for their first match up.
 Organised by Kalle Sauerland and former Golden Boy Promotions CEO Richard Schaefer, we will be treated to frequent high-level competition.

-Especially after the last super middleweight tournament, the Super Six, which was won by current pound-for-pound great Andre Ward in 2011.
-Although that tournament lasted over 2 years and was beset by the withdrawal of multiple fighters, this competition sees the quarterfinals taking place in September and October 2017, with semi finals In January and February 2018 and the final in May 2018.
+That’s the case especially after the last super middleweight tournament, the Super Six, which was won by current pound-for-pound great Andre Ward in 2011.
+Although that tournament lasted over two years and was beset by the withdrawal of multiple fighters, this competition sees the quarter-finals taking place in September and October 2017, with semi-finals in January and February 2018 and the final in May 2018.

-Early betting odds have #2 seed Callum Smith as the favourite.
+Early betting odds have number two seed Callum Smith as the favourite.
 Let’s take an extensive look at the contenders…

 #1 seed – George Groves (29-3, 19 KOs)

-Since then Groves is most known for his two losses to English super middleweight legend Carl Froch, including getting knocked out in front of 80,000 fans at Wembley Stadium.
+Since then, Groves is best known for his two losses to English super middleweight legend Carl Froch, including getting knocked out in front of 80,000 fans at Wembley Stadium.
 After rebuilding, he challenged Badou Jack for the WBC super middleweight title and lost via split decision.
-Since then he has rebuilt again and comes into this tournament after five consecutive wins, including knocking out Fedor Chudinov for the WBA (super) super middleweight title in his last fight.
+Since then, he has rebuilt again and comes into this tournament after five consecutive wins, including knocking out Fedor Chudinov for the WBA (super) super middleweight title in his last fight.

-In my opinion, Groves had been one of the unluckiest fighters of modern times.
-Only losing to top opposition and running them all extremely close.
+Groves had been one of the unluckiest fighters of modern times, only losing to top opposition and running them all extremely close.
 An early impressive win in this competition will give Groves the confidence boost he needs.
 A confident Groves is a hard man to beat.

 #2 seed – Callum Smith (22-0, 17 KOs)

-Smith stands taller than the average super middleweight at 6 feet 3 inches, but he doesn’t fight like it.
+Smith stands taller than the average super middleweight at six feet three inches but he doesn’t fight like it.
 He has a proven track record of being one of the best inside fighters in the division.
-In 2014 he destroyed Tobias Webb with a multitude of vicious body shots.
+In 2014, he destroyed Tobias Webb with a multitude of vicious body shots.
 With his youth, length and power it’s easy to see why many have him as the favourite for this competition.
 However, he’s not fought anyone of real world calibre yet so questions still remain.

 #3 seed – Chris Eubank Jnr (24-1, 19 KOs)